 Friday evening: Come back to Zion Base Camp for a refreshing shower (yes, running water!) and a relaxing evening around the campfire.

 Saturday morning: Pack a lunch and head to Quail Creek State Park for a fun way to spend a hot day on the lake!
 Remember to check all State Park Reservoir rules like taking all flotation devices (kayaks, canoes, blow-up floats, etc.) through the boat check station.

-Saturday afternoon: Head back to camp a little early to make an awesome Dutch oven dinner and dessert in Zion Base Camp’s Dutch oven cooking platform (left) behind the enclosed pavilion.
+Saturday afternoon: Next, head back to camp a little early to make an awesome Dutch oven dinner and dessert in Zion Base Camp’s Dutch oven cooking platform (left) behind the enclosed pavilion.
 Take some time to enjoy some stories and smores around the campfire and don’t forget some stargazing before getting some well-deserved sleep.

 Suggested adjustments: Go out the opposite entrance of Zion to access Coral Pink Sand Dunes or do more great hiking and sight-seeing in Zion Saturday as well.

 Beaver Base Camp Highlights Tour (Bryce Canyon National Park, Mountain Biking, and Water Action)

 Arrive at Beaver Base Camp Thursday evening, set up camp, dinner.

 Friday: Pack a lunch and head out early to Bryce Canyon National Park.
 Enjoy the different views and moderate hikes like Navajo Loop or more difficult hikes like Fairyland Loop.
 Head back to camp for dinner and stargazing.
 At Bryce Canyon, keep an eye out for squirrels, deer, and the Utah prairie dogs.